 For further information on the makeup and functions of the P25 Steering Committee please refer to the Bylaws.

 The User Needs Subcommittee (UNS) is a permanent subcommittee to the Project 25 Steering Committee under the Project 25 Bylaws.
-Membership in the UNS is open to a broad range of public safety users and user representatives and provides a forum whereby the public safety user community can discuss needs and provide feedback on Project 25 capabilities and functionally.
+Membership in the UNS is open to a broad range of public safety users and user representatives and provides a forum whereby the public safety user community can discuss needs and provide feedback on Project 25 capabilities and functions.
 The UNS submits this input to the Project 25 Steering Committee and provides an opportunity for improved user education and information-sharing.
 The UNS is a non-quorum advisory group to the Project 25 Steering Committee, which allows for a more open meeting structure and broad participation from across the user community.

 - DHS Recognizes DOI Lab to Perform Rigorous P25 CAP Testing